jtolboe/website/collections/_projects/Heart_Soul.md

 # Additional detail sections with images and descriptions
 detail_sections:
   - image: "/assets/images/gen/projects/melotte.jpg"
-    title: "Notable Objects"
+    title: "Melotte 15"
-    description: "A closer look at the central star-forming region within the Heart Nebula, showing the intricate details of the stellar nursery where new stars are born."
+    description: "A closer look at the central star-forming region within the Heart Nebula, containing some 'young' bright stars, some of which are an estimates 50 times our Suns mass."
     layout: "left"
     width: "50%"
+  - image: "/assets/images/gen/projects/fishhead.jpg"
+    title: "Fish Head Nebula"
+    description: "IC 1795, known as the Fish Head nebula, a smaller part of the larger Heart nebula structure."
+    layout: "left"
+    width: "50%"
 ---

-These emission nebulae lie in the constellation of Cassiopeia, roughly 7,500 light years from Earth.
+The Heart and Soul nebulae lie in the constellation of Cassiopeia, about 7,500 light years from Earth.
+Together across this frame, they span roughly more than 600 light years in distance.
+At the bottom edge of the frame, right of center, are also the galaxies known as Maffei 1 and Maffei 2.